Reform School Girls: Production

 Tom DeSimone said all of the actresses were well aware that there would be nudity in this movie, particularly shower scenes.
 "This was all agreed upon before signing on.
 If you couldn't handle being nude on the set, there was no contract.
 I didn't want certain girls excluded from being nude out of respect for the ones who were willing.
 It wouldn't have been fair, so everyone had to agree to be nude at one point or another," he said.

 Soundtrack

 The soundtrack for the film was released by Rhino Records.
 It contains four songs by Wendy O. Williams; "It's My Life", "Bad Girl", "Goin' Wild", and the title song "Reform School Girls" recorded for the film.

 Reception

 Reform School Girls received a negative to mixed critical reception.
-The film holds a 25% rating on Rotten Tomatoes based on eight reviews.
+The film holds a 25% rating on review aggregator site Rotten Tomatoes based on eight reviews.